 Contacts and Calendars

-While CTemplar has an integrated, encrypted address book, it’s not possible to connect it as CardDAV account to my laptop and my phone.
+While CTemplar has an integrated, encrypted address book, it’s not possible to connect it as CardDAV account to my computer and my phone.
 Therefore, the first step for me to get rid of Google was to move all contacts and calendars from Google Workspace to my already existing iCloud account.

 This is an intermediary step until I have the time to dig deeper into the possibilities of keeping these two data pools in sync across multiple devices and ideally different operating systems.
 So far I briefly looked at Fruux and EteSync and both seem promising.
 But since contact information and calendar entries are actively synced into iOS apps built and maintained by Apple (the contacts app, the phone app, the calendar app), I don’t really see that much of a benefit in finding a more privacy-focused storage for those, to be honest.
 But you know…